WimpyLigteBottel/Example-projects/LoadtestGenerator/readme.md

 # How to run this?

-1. startup the example-spring-boot service so that it runs on port 8080
-2. Then build in `/loadtesting` the docker-compose file
+1. Then build the docker-compose file
    1. `docker-compose build`
    2. `docker-compose up`

-you should see something like this
+you should see something like this once you gone to 8090

 ```
 Response time percentiles (approximated)